 The first step of a risk assessment is to identify the hazards that are present in the workplace.
 You can identify the hazards through the following:

-This could involve looking out for things such as slip and trip hazards, lone-working, manual handling, cleaning chemicals or fire risks, etc.
+This could involve looking out for slip and trip hazards, lone-working, manual handling, cleaning chemicals or fire risks, etc.

 For working at height activities, the Work at Height Regulations 2005 state that the following factors also need to be considered in the risk assessment: